 Loose side braids are ideal braids for kids with very thick hair.
 Also known as jumbo pigtails, loose side braids have an intentionally relaxed, imperfect look, so unlike other braiding styles, there is no need to be too neat or precise.
 Plus, loose side braids are very comfortable for kids to wear because they don’t put as much tension on their scalp as tighter braids.
 For an added twist, try braiding a ribbon through the plaits.

 15. Rainbow Box Braids

 Kids love bright and colorful hairstyles, and rainbow box braids definitely fit the bill.
-They are a great way to add standout, eye-catching hues and show your child’s creativity and style without damaging their natural hair.
+They are a great way to add eye-catching hues and show your child’s creativity and style without damaging their natural hair.
 There are several different options for this style – your child could choose to have each braid be a different color or have the stylist braid different shades together for an amazing gradient effect.

 16. Micro Braids in a Ponytail

-Micro braids in a ponytail are a great styling choice if your child has very fine straight hair or Afro-textured hair.
+Micro braids in a ponytail are a great styling choice if your child has fine straight or Afro-textured hair.
 Quirky and fun, micro braids stand out from other plaited styles and are versatile – your little girl can wear them loose, half up half down, or in a ponytail.
 Try adding beads or elastics to a micro braid ponytail for an extra splash of color.

 17. Fishtail Side Braid

 Already mastered the three-strand plait, French braid, and Dutch braid?
 It’s time to try out a fishtail side braid!
 Using a simple two-strand technique, this braid for kids looks pretty and stands out from the crowd.
 It’s perfect if your little one loves mermaids, and making it into a side braid means they can see their braid without a mirror.

 18. Crown Braid